top of page

 NEWS AND EVENTS

-SUMMER SEASON FOR TARWEED FOLK SCHOOL IS COMPLETE!
+2023 SUMMER SEASON IS COMPLETE!

 We had a great first summer season of classes hosted with our partner organizations, Highland Woodshop, Coyle Outside, and Greenbelt Land Trust.
 Nearly 250 people participated in 29 classes taught by more than 20 different teachers.
 Please check out our past classes to learn more about our offerings.